leokuo0724/BMAD-METHOD/src/modules/sdd/workflows/product-flow/instructions.md

 <step n="4" goal="Analyze requirement and generate clarifying questions">
 <action>Analyze the {{requirement_text}} systematically to identify gaps, ambiguities, and areas needing clarification</action>

-<action>Apply the PM Agent's requirement_analysis framework:
+<action>Apply the PM Agent's requirement_analysis framework with PM-level focus (avoid deep technical details):

-1. **Clarity**: Are all terms clearly defined?
+1. **Clarity**: Are all terms and features clearly defined from user/business perspective?
-2. **Completeness**: Are all scenarios covered?
+2. **Completeness**: Are all user scenarios and use cases covered?
-3. **Testability**: Can we verify completion?
+3. **Testability**: Can we verify completion from business/product perspective?
 4. **Scope**: Are boundaries well-defined?
+What's in and out of scope?
-5. **Dependencies**: What prerequisites exist?
+5. **Dependencies**: What other features or systems does this depend on?
-6. **Impact**: What business value is delivered?</action>
+6. **Impact**: What business value is delivered?
+Who are the users?</action>

-<action>Generate targeted clarifying questions organized by category:
+<action>Generate targeted clarifying questions at PM-appropriate level organized by category:

+**Product-level questions (focus here):**

-- Scope and Boundaries
+- Scope and Boundaries - What's included/excluded?
-- User Experience and Behavior
+- User Experience and Behavior - How will users interact with this?
-- Technical Constraints
-- Data Requirements
-- Dependencies
+- Business Value - What problem does this solve?
-- Success Criteria</action>
+- Success Criteria - How do we measure success?

-<action>Present the questions to {user_name} in a clear, organized format</action>
+- User Personas - Who are the target users?

+**Avoid overly technical questions such as:**

+- Implementation details (database schema, API design, etc.)
+- Code architecture decisions
+- Low-level technical constraints
+- Infrastructure concerns

+Keep questions at product/feature level, not implementation level.</action>

+<action>Initialize clarification record to be saved in the PRD document later:

+Store all Q&A pairs in {{clarification_qa}} for inclusion in final document</action>

-<action>Explain: "I've identified several areas that need clarification before I can create a complete PRD.
-Let's work through these questions together."</action>
+<action>Inform user: "I've identified several product-level areas that need clarification before I can create a complete PRD.
+Let's work through these questions together.
+All Q&A will be documented in the final PRD."</action>

 <template-output>clarification_questions</template-output>
 </step>